ycrc/ycrc.github.io/docs/clusters-at-yale/guides/tmux.md

 ### Windows and Panes

 `tmux` allows you to create, toggle between and manipulate panes and windows in your session.
 A window is the whole screen that `tmux` displays to you.
-Panes are subdivisions in the curent window, where each runs an independent terminal.
+Panes are subdivisions in the current window, where each runs an independent terminal.
 Especially at first, you probably won't need more than one pane at a time.
 Multiple windows can be created and run off-screen.
 Here is an example where this may be useful.

 Say you just submitted an interactive job that is running on a compute node inside your `tmux` session.